Monitor mount: Significance

 The added functionality of monitor mounts has made them very popular.
 Depending on the model, monitor mounts can move up and down, rotate, tilt, retract and swivel.

 VESA is an organization that manages the standards for mounting solutions.
 In 1997, VESA came up with a standard hole size and screwing pattern for flat panel screens, called Flat Display Mounting Interface (usually known as VESA mount), which is still valid today.
 Almost all monitor mounts follow this VESA standard in one form or another.
 Monitor manufacturers typically create a standard VESA hole pattern on the back of the monitor for mounting purposes.

 Health advantages

-A monitor mount placed at the appropriate height, distance and angle can help “prevent possible health effects such as excessive fatigue, eye strain, and neck and back pain.”
+A monitor mount placed at the appropriate height, distance and angle can help “prevent possible health effects such as excessive fatigue, eye strain, and neck and back pain,”.
 Monitor mounts are especially important for anyone using a standing or walking desk because of the dynamic height and stability requirements for those applications.

+Monitor mounts offer ergonomic benefits by allowing users to adjust screen height, tilt, and angle, promoting a neutral neck position and reducing musculoskeletal strain.
+They help minimize eye strain by ensuring an optimal viewing distance and angle.
+By freeing up desk space, mounts support better posture, leading to reduced muscle fatigue.
+Dual or triple screen setups enhance productivity and decrease cognitive fatigue.
+Proper screen positioning, especially in dynamic work environments like adjustable desks, ensures consistent ergonomic benefits.